krishnakanth21099/quora-lite/README.md

 - Create, View, and Interact(answer) with Questions
 - Post Answers to Questions
 - Like Answers
-- Responsive Design with Bootstrap
+- Responsive Design with Django Forms and HTML

 ## Prerequisites